ISISComputingGroup/ibex_developers_manual/backend_system/ISIS-modules-for-file-handling.md

 * `port_name` is a string of the port name, used to refer to ReadASCII in the db
 * `PID_folder` is the initial folder used to search for PID lookup files (can be blank if just using ramping)
 * `steps_per_minute` is the number of steps the ramp will take per minute (note that the step size is dependant on the rate set at runtime)
-* `quiet_on_SP` can be set to 1 to stop ReadASCII logging on every new set point.
-This can be useful if you think the set point may end up being changed rapidly e.g. the zero field controller
+* `quiet_on_SP` *optional* can be set to 1 to stop ReadASCII logging on every new set point.
+This can be useful if you think the set point may end up being changed rapidly e.g. the zero field controller.
+Defaults to 0 i.e. logging on every set point